in

 #7 Lady from Chungking (1942)

-Lady From Chungking (1942)
+Lady from Chungking (1942)

 It is a war drama set in China during the Japanese occupation in World War II.
 Anna May Wong stars as Kwan Mei, the leader of Chinese guerilla forces, posing as a humble innkeeper to conceal her true identity.
 The plot revolves around her efforts to resist and outwit the Japanese military leaders while providing aid to downed American pilots.